 Inevitably, water will end up on your bathroom floor creating a potential slipping hazard.
 In order to create a safer bathroom opt for textured flooring that is glass-free.
-Flooring with grooves and texture not only add interest to the bathroom but also have higher slip resistances.
+Flooring with grooves and texture not only adds interest to the bathroom but also has higher slip resistance.
 Ceramic tile and stamped or stained concrete are both excellent choices to create an age-less bathroom.
 If using tile, our Selections Team professionals can help you determine friction rating which measures the slip resistance.

 5. Add Under Cabinet Lighting

 Lighting the underside of cabinets and vanities is a timeless design touch.
 The soft glow highlights a beautiful tile floor while illuminating walkways for increased accessibility.
 While enhancing the bathroom appearance, the romantic glow amplifies the ambiance of the space in the evening.